What is cumin you may be wondering?

 Oh, and I think I can see a peppadew lurking; they give your salad a little spice.

 There are several different kinds of lettuce, fresh coriander, parsley, and a couple leaves of red sorrel at 7 o'clock.

-Some recipes call for a sprinkling of paprika on the hummus; it looks very pretty, but if you look on the bottle you'll probably find you purchased it about seven years ago.
+Some recipes call for a sprinkling of paprika on the hummus; it looks very pretty, but if you look on your spice bottle you'll probably find you purchased it about seven years ago.

 So I often take a mixture of peppadews, perhaps a little jalapeno and sweet red paprika, chop them very finely and spread it over what is really just a spicy garbanzo bean dip.

 The joy of our authentic hummus recipe is that with a little practice you can make it in only four minutes; what is cumin is a vital ingredient to be understood.

-Then you have enough protein for your lunch without having hams and polonies and other processed meats; it's beyond debate, there's strong research proving they are a leading cause of cancer.
+Then you have enough protein for your lunch without having hams and polonies and other processed meats; it's beyond debate, there's strong research proving they are a leading cause of metastatic disease.
 So says the World Health Organization.

 Bernard Preston is a semi retired chiropractor with a passion for healthy living and leaving behind a habitable planet for our children's children.
 Soon there will be more plastic literally than fish in the sea.
 What is cumin is simply a small diversion every few weeks.